Rebelhere/Social-Network-Application/README.md

 ## Future Vision

 In the future, we plan to implement additional features such as:
-- implenting it as gui
+- implenting it as gui.
-- implementing more features such as adding image
+- implementing more features such as adding image.
-- implementing features to remove along with adding things
+- implementing features to remove along with adding things.

 ## Collaboration Guidelines